LeslieJohnson/Surplus-example/doc/index.md

 files.
 The live version can be seen at [stleocenterville.org](http://stleocenterville.org).

-I'm the only developer.
-The server is from Network Solutions, which doesn't run `node`, so all code runs on the client.
-I wanted a public-facing open source app to demonstrate `S` and `Surplus`, and to show as an example of my work.
+I inherited a Network Solutions server which doesn't run `node`, so all code runs on the client.
+I wanted to provide a website for the parish, to demonstrate `S` and `Surplus`, and have a public-facing open source app as an example of my work.
+It's a successor to a previous version I wrote using `AngularJS`, and I started this version's development using `React`, then `Inferno`, then `Surplus`.

-It's pretty basic, with standard dropdown menus, a sidenav bar, headers, footers, modals, event calendar and a picture slideshow.
+It has standard dropdown menus, a sidenav bar, header, footer, modals, event calendar and a picture slideshow.
 There are 15 Components, each in a separate ES6 module.
-Other JavaScript files have text data and there is a directory in each language for `html` content files.
+Other JavaScript files have text data and there is a directory in each language for html and text content files.
 A `gallery` directory has `jpg` pictures.
-A `utils` directory has some helper scripts for generating `html` files from templates.
+A `util` directory has some helper scripts for generating `html` files from templates, and for building this document from Markdown files in the `doc` directory.

 `App.css` was written by me from scratch, except where noted.
-I spent a lot of effort on this, but details about it are outside of the scope of this work.
+Much of my effort went into this, but details are outside of the scope of this document.

 ## Development environment

-I use standard JavaScript developer tools, like `git`, `npm`, `webpack` with `babel` and others.
+I use standard command line and scripted JavaScript developer tools, like `git`, `npm`, `webpack` with `babel`, `bash` and others.
 The `package.json` and `webpack.config.js` should look familiar to any modern developer.

 Emacs is my IDE.
 Emacs does everything an IDE does if it's setup right.

-TIP: Get the `web-mode` Emacs package and use it for `html, js, jsx, css` files along with `aggressive-indent-mode`.
+TIP: I use the `web-mode` Emacs package for `html, js, jsx, css` files along with `aggressive-indent-mode`.
 They both understand mixed modes like embedded JSX and CSS in HTML.
 Add `fly-check`, and you'll have automatic indenting and formatting, syntax highlighting and error